dspark410/Bootstrap-MyPortfolio/README.md

-# Bootstrap-MyPortfolio
+# Basic Portfolio Template Bootstrap

 ## Description
-This portfolio showcases an aboutme page, a contact page, and all my other portfolios I have worked on.
-This particular portfolio was designed to reveal a little about myself, my background, and an easier way to contact me.
-You are able to view this portfolio on any device due the reponsiveness regardless of what device you wish to view it.
+This application showcases an aboutme, contact, and portfolio page template.
+This application uses the bootstrap framework, and is mobile responsive.

 ## Usage